junxit/us-congress-bills-111/metadata.md

 - 2009-12-02 — Placed on the Union Calendar, Calendar No. 200.
 - 2009-12-02 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-348, Part I.
 - 2009-12-02 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-348, Part I.
+- 2009-12-03 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.